Roeegg2/roeegg2.github.io/_posts/nes-internals/2024-04-06-ppu-background.md

 - **scanline** - the current line the PPU is currently rendering at (the "y" value)

-- **dot/cycle** - the cycle the PPU is at, counting from the start of the scanline.
+- **dot/cycle** - the current cycle of the PPU, counting from the start of the scanline.
 So each new scanline, this value gets reset to 0.
 The "x" value of a pixel (calculated using `current cycle - 1`, since cycle 0 is idle)

 - **VRAM** - short for video memory.
 This is a volatile area of storage (unlike game ROMS) **inside the NES** (important to remember for later on when we get into mappers) where information used to determine the color of each pixel is stored. (in a nutshell, its like the CPU's ram, but for the PPU).

 **for Part 2:**

 - **Tile** - a unit used to logically divide the NES screen.
 Each tile is a square of 8x8 _pixels_.

 - **Block** - a unit used to logically divide the NES screen.
 Each block is a square of 2x2 _tiles_ (or 16x16 _pixels_)

 - **Quadrant** - (yet another unit) used to logically divide the NES screen.
 Each quadrant is a square of 2x2 _blocks_, which are 4x4 _tiles_ (or 32x32 _pixels_)

 - **Sprite** - a name given to a piece of data to be rendered.
     > **_NOTE:_** This includes both background (the ground, the sky, mario super block, etc) and foreground (mostly characters and special effects).
 This is a different definition that _character/foreground sprite_ which is **kind of a sprite**, used to represent a foreground piece of rendering data

 ## Part 1 - Getting a mental image on what rendering looks like